 Witness Post: Joe Campanella

 He was the oldest son of a Baltimore football legend.
 His Dad’s life was cut down too soon.
-As an athlete my friend was fiercely competitive and determined to “one up” his father as a high schooler, setting football running and scoring records early in life.
+As an athlete he was fiercely competitive and determined to “one up” his father as a high schooler, setting football running and scoring records early in life.
 His name is Joe Campanella, or “Campy” for short.
 Campy played football and lacrosse with me for two years and the relationship meant a lot to me, perhaps more in hindsight than at the time.

 Ironically, the Italian word campanella translates as “little bell;” however, the teenaged Campy was more like a clanging glockenspiel than a little bell.
 Running with the football, he created more noise and popped more helmets than most other backfields (quarterback, fullback and halfback) put together.
 His compact running style, high knee action and “never go down” attitude, made him an intense competitor on the gridiron.